What Is Demand Sensing and How Do You Get Started?

 1. Short-term forecasting with sell-in data

 The easiest way for companies to start sensing demand is to use the most granular historical data available.
-This usually involves analyzing daily sell-in/ship-to demand data using short time horizons and adjusting the forecast accordingly.
+This usually involves analyzing daily sell-in/ship-to supply chain demand data using short time horizons and adjusting the forecast accordingly.
 This type of demand sensing factors in shipment history, which is readily available in most supply chain planning and/or ERP systems.

 2. Incorporate sell-out data